PAMELA - Appletree Founder

 As a child care provider and a teacher since 1988, Pamela finds a constant supply of fun in educational things to do at Appletree School and nearby in the community.
 Her deep farming roots are an integral part of Appletree School.
-Due to her own farming experience, she is a member and proud supporter of the Cape Farm Alliance (http://capefarmalliance.org/) that engages young people in agricultural activities and raises awareness about local farming, fishing and food.
-Additionally, Pamela ingenuity and resourcefulness are coupled with a sense of play and enthusiasm which she brings to her hospice work through VNA Home Health and Hospice.
+Due to her own farming experience, she is a member and proud supporter of the Cape Farm Alliance that engages young people in agricultural activities and raises awareness about local farming, fishing and food.
+Additionally, Pamela's ingenuity and resourcefulness are coupled with a sense of play and enthusiasm which she brings to her daily interactions with both children, parents and staff.

-Pamela's large extended family includes two grown daughters, Isabel and Elsa, who also enjoy spending time in downeast Maine when they are not in Cape Elizabeth and the greater Portland area.
+Pamela's large extended family includes two grown daughters, Isabel and Elsa, who also enjoy spending time in downeast Maine when they are not in the greater Portland area.
 Pamela enjoys family time, tending gardens and hard work.
 She is very proud of Appletree School!

 Amy has been a teacher at Appletree School since 2003.
 Growing up in Freeport, she spent many years working with children in the community and decided to focus on teaching in college graduating with an Early Childhood Degree.